savaslabs/durham-civil-rights-map/modules/contrib/simple_sitemap/README.md

 specific links accessible under certain URLs.
 These sitemap variants can be configured under admin/config/search/simplesitemap/variants.

+#### AUTOMATIC SUBMISSION ####

+It is possible to have the module automatically submit specific sitemap variants to search engines.
+Google and Bing are preconfigured.
+This functionality is available through the included simple_sitemap_engines submodule.
+After enabling this module, go to admin/config/search/simplesitemap/engines/settings to set it up.

 ## USAGE ##

 The sitemaps are accessible to the whole world under [variant name]/sitemap.xml.